joseph-bautista/online_bank/README.md

 7. We can now run the server by running
 > php -S localhost:8000 -t public

 And viola!
-We have set up our online bank server.
+We have set up our online bank backend system.

 We can access the postman workspace here https://www.postman.com/lunar-star-596261/workspace/online-banking-system/overview choose local environment and play along the API Endpoints.